Cabo Wabo: Tequila

 In the late 1990s, Hagar began selling his patrons a house brand of hand-made tequila he commissioned from a family-owned distillery in the state of Jalisco.
 In 1999, Winston 'Win' Wilson of Wilson-Daniels, a fine wine and liquor importer and distributor from Napa Valley began to import the tequila into the United States.
 An instant success, sales rose from 37,000 cases the first year to 140,000 cases in 2006, making it the second-best selling premium tequila in the United States.

 Several of the Cabo Wabo offerings have performed quite well at international spirit ratings competitions.
 The añejo offering received three silver, one gold and one double gold medal at the San Francisco World Spirits Competition between 2008 and 2012.
 Its reposado tequila received a score of 92 from the 2008 Beverage Testing Institute.
 The blanco tequila received a gold medal at the 2020 New York International Spirits Competition.

 In May 2007 it was announced that Hagar would sell an 80% interest in Cabo Wabo Tequila to Gruppo Campari, the world's sixth-largest spirits company, for $80 million.
 Skyy Spirits of San Francisco, a vodka producer and subsidiary of Gruppo Campari, planned to market Cabo Wabo globally, with continued participation by Hagar.
 Gerry Ruvo, president and chief executive of Skyy Spirits, said, "Sammy has done a fantastic job building the brand, so we are going to obviously spend time with him and work with him to continue our efforts to take the brand to an even larger level, both here in the US and, more important, globally."
 Ruvo said Great Britain, Spain, Australia, Southeast Asia, Japan, Germany and Italy are considered key expansion markets for tequila.

 Logo

-In 1990 Noel Vestri was hired to design the original logo for the cantina.
+In 1990, the brand introduced an original logo for the cantina.
 The logo for the tequila has since changed.
 Its newest iteration occurred in 2009 with a minimalist design featuring the letters in a weathered western font of silver.